 Volpino Italiano Temperament

 Volpini are great watchdogs, but their tendency to bark at strangers can sometimes be a nuisance.
 So you may want to train this trait out of them in puppyhood.
-Though Volpinos are highly intelligent dogs, training them can take time due to their stubborn and cheeky personality.
+However, Volpinos are highly intelligent dogs.
+Training them can take time due to their stubborn and cheeky personality.

 13. Lagotto Romagnolo